ranjitapurwar/home-assignment/README.md

 Readme for home-assignment project
 --------------------------
 Language: Java 1.8

-Main libraries used: jax-rs, jersey, jetty, junit, Mockito Frontend-libraries used: angularjs, bootstrap
+Main libraries used: jax-rs, jersey, jetty, junit, mockito

+Frontend-libraries used: angularjs, bootstrap

 To test the service